Located a few blocks west of the Virginia State University campus, the station is a good example of Mid-Century Modern

 Local Community Links:

 The Petersburg rail station, a one-story brick building, was constructed in 1955 by the Atlantic Coast Line Railroad and is locate near the Appomattox River.
 CSX leases the southern portion of the station to Amtrak and the northern area is unoccupied.

 In the late 1980s, the station saw a few minor renovations, including an expanded waiting room, new floors and furniture and the removal of an interior wall.
-However, plans for necessary additional renovations have an uncertain future.
-The Virginia Department of Rail and Public Transportation have plans for a High Speed Rail service utilizing a corridor connecting Richmond and the South Hampton Roads.
+The Virginia Department of Rail and Public Transportation has plans for a high-speed rail service utilizing a corridor connecting Richmond and the South Hampton Roads.
 One possible route for the corridor is the CSX route through Petersburg.
-If the Petersburg station is chosen as a station on the High Speed Rail system, major improvements to the existing station would most likely be necessary.
+If the Petersburg station is chosen as a station on the high-speed rail system, major improvements to the existing station would most likely be necessary.
 These may include acquiring additional property for expansion of the station, parking and supporting facilities.

 The city of Petersburg’s roots are embedded in its routes.
 Originally a Powhattan settlement, people came over from England and settled at Fort Henry.
 Petersburg grew out of the expansion of Fort Henry.
 The Port of Petersburg drew many merchants, as it was a major hub for commercial transportation and processing of goods.